joolstorrentecalo/gitlab-foss/doc/user/project/repository/branches/default.md

 using the GitLab default only if no customizations are set:

 1. A [project-specific](#change-the-default-branch-name-for-a-project) custom default branch name.
-1. [Custom group default branch name](#group-level-custom-initial-branch-name) specified in project's direct subgroup.
+1. A [subgroup-level](#group-level-custom-initial-branch-name) custom default branch name.
-1. [Custom group default branch name](#group-level-custom-initial-branch-name) specified in project's root group.
+1. A [group-level](#group-level-custom-initial-branch-name) custom default branch name.
 1. An [instance-level](#instance-level-custom-initial-branch-name) custom default branch name.
-1. If no custom default branch name is set at any level, GitLab defaults to `main`.
+1. If no custom default branch name is set at any level, GitLab defaults to:
+   - `main`: Projects created with GitLab 14.0 or later.
+   - `master`: Projects created before GitLab 14.0.

 In the GitLab UI, you can change the defaults at any level.
 GitLab also provides the [Git commands you need](#update-the-default-branch-name-in-your-repository) to update your copy of the repository.